stoikio/jobs/README.md

 Stoïk is structured into two core teams and four supporting tech squads:

 ### Core teams:
-- **Business Team**: Simplifies the sale of complex cyber-insurance policies, making it easier for brokers to protect their clients.
+- **Business Team**: Streamlining the sale of complex cyber-insurance policies, making it as easy as possible to equip new clients.
 - **Security Team**: Focuses on safeguarding our clients from cyber threats, ensuring robust protection and peace of mind.

 ### Tech squads: